sfdsampling/sfsfd/README.md

 variable:

 ```
-cd sf-sfd
+cd sfsfd
 export PYTHONPATH=$PYTHONPATH:`pwd`
 ```

 ## Testing

-Run our tests using
+To check that it is installed, run our tests using

 ```
 ./run_tests.sh